Soaring Spirits Survey of Widowed People

 In the developed world, death strikes those of all incomes and classes.
 Widowed People don’t (generally) fit the definition of “underserved:” people who lack food and shelter.
 But we face tremendous social isolation and when we have trouble reintegrating into society, many suffer — including young children.

-Because all of the staff of Soaring Spirits, as well as the majority of our board members, are also widowed, we were certain that the social support provided by peer-to-peer programs like ours made critical differences in improving life for widowed people.
+Because all of the Soaring Spirits staff, as well as the majority of our board members, are also widowed, we were certain that the social support provided by peer-to-peer programs like ours made critical differences in improving life for widowed people.
 The survey results are demonstrating these benefits!

-We are proud to be a part of this much needed shift in support for widowed men and women, and continue to design our programs specifically to assist widowed people in recreating their lives after the death of a spouse or life partner.
+We are proud to be a part of this much needed shift in support for those who are widowed, and we continue to design our programs specifically to assist widowed people in recreating their lives after the death of a spouse or life partner.

 Our survey results indicate that those who participated in Soaring Spirits programs scored higher on common measures of personal growth after crisis than widowed people without those supports.